Wednesday 9 July 1941

 Further north, General Dietl's Army of Norway is stopped at the Litsa River, too.
 Further south, the Finns plan an attack to begin July 10th on the Karelian Isthmus against Soviet 7th and 23rd Armies.
 Finnish troops occupy Morgonland.

 In the Army Group North sector, the Germans are about 150 miles from Leningrad with the fall of Pskov to the 36th Infantry Division (Lieutenant General Otto Ottenbacher).

-In the Army Group Center sector, 20th Panzer Division of General Hoth's 3rd Panzer Group takes Vitebsk as Soviet counterattacks peter out.
+In the Army Group Center sector, the 20th Panzer Division of General Hoth's 3rd Panzer Group takes Vitebsk as Soviet counterattacks peter out.
 Hoth's panzers and General Guderian's 2nd Panzer Group are poised to close a pincer around Smolensk.
 Behind the front, the army group completes the destruction of the pockets of enemy troops near Bialystok.
 An estimated 300,000 Soviet prisoners are taken and about 40 Soviet divisions destroyed (Soviet divisions are generally much smaller than Allied or German divisions)..